Queen Margrethe discusses Designs for ‘Swineherd’ Ballet

 ‘The Swineherd’ is a fairytale written by the famous Danish author Hans Christian Andersen.
 The story revolves around a poor prince who dresses as a swineherd to woo the Emperor’s daughter.

-Click here to read more about the press conference in the Queen’s current events thread.Filed under Danish Royals
+Click here to read more about the press conference in the Queen’s current events thread.Filed under Denmark

-Tagged Hans Christian Andersen, Margrethe II, Press Conference, Scenography.
+Tagged Hans Christian Andersen, Margrethe II of Denmark, Press Conference, Scenography.